-A. Definitions:

-- 1. "Grievance" shall mean any dispute or disagreement involving the interpretation or application of any existing School Board rule or established practice, including claims of harassment and discrimination.
+- I. Definitions: - A. Complaint shall mean any dispute or disagreement involving the interpretation or application of any existing School Board rule or established practice.
 It does not include disputes involving the interpretation or application of a collective bargaining agreement, or any provision thereof.
-Such disputes shall be resolved through the grievance procedure in the collective bargaining agreement. - 2.
-"Grievant" shall mean any employee, applicant for employment or group of employees, the United Teachers of Suwannee County, or the Non-instructional Personnel of the United Teachers of Suwannee County directly affected by the alleged misinterpretation or alleged violation. - 3.
-"Employer" shall mean the School Board or its representatives. - 4.
-"Day" shall mean a working day.

-B. Time Limits -
+Such disputes shall be resolved through the grievance procedure in the collective bargaining agreement. - B. Complainant shall mean any employee, or group of employees, directly affected by the alleged misinterpretation or violation, filing a complaint. - C. Employer shall mean the School Board or its representatives. - D. Day shall mean a working day. - II.
+Time Limits -